metal-crow/Dark-Souls-PvP-AI/README.md

 resolution at 1440x810

   * **TOP Priority**
-    * too prone to trading, imrpove attack neural network
     * spear game too strong
-    * cannot truly protect against parrying.
-Have min range for attack to mitigate it.
     * any attack can be parried. allow ai to parry sometimes.
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
     * CE camera lock script causes crashes.
+Fix under testing.

   * **HIGH Priority**
     * refine behind enemy safe state to be more behind enemy.
 Cone like?